PurdueCS190-FALL2014/lab3/README.md

     Working Directory:  ~/cs190lab3/drjava

-1. Open the FILE FOUND IN THE PREVIOUS TASK and navigate to the line number in gedit by running the command below.
+1. Open the FILE FOUND IN THE PREVIOUS TASK and navigate to the line number in pluma by running the command below.
     ```
-    gedit <file_path> +<line_number>
+    pluma <file_path> +<line_number>

-    # example: open DrJava.java in gedit and scroll to line 349.
+    # example: open DrJava.java in pluma and scroll to line 349.
-    gedit drjava/src/edu/rice/cs/drjava/DrJava.java +349 &
+    pluma drjava/src/edu/rice/cs/drjava/DrJava.java +349 &
     ```

-2. Replace the string `"Are you sure you want to quit DrJava?"` with a String of your choice.
+2. Replace the string `"Untitled file has been modified.
+Would you like to save it?"` with `"YOU FORGOT TO SAVE YOUR FILE!!!"`
 3. Save the file
 4. Recompile DrJava by running the command
     ```